mainakk/crossword/README.md

 # crossword

-Generate playable crossword puzzle from html pages of news website
+Generate playable crossword puzzle from html pages of a news website